xzhang007/Illumio-Firewall/README.md

 I think it will be straightforward to read the code.

+Firewall class--I use 4 hashmap to storage the 4 rules, for each map, the key is the portNumber, the value is the set of IP address in that port number.
-Firewall class--It has two public method: constructor, to read the input file which contains the rules, And accept_packet method, to check if an input is acceptable or blocked.
+ It has two public method: constructor, to read the input file which contains the rules, And accept_packet method, to check if an input is acceptable or blocked.